 [15]In the day of thy planting thou settest a fence.

-[16]But there is a heaped-up harvest in the day, etc.
+a heaped-up harvest in the day, etc.

 Woe to the multitude of many people, which make a noise like the noise of the seas; and to the rushing of nations, that make a rushing like the rushing of mighty waters!